jo-hoe/whisper-make/README.md

 # Whisper Makefile

 Contains a Makefile to install whisper.
-Currently it is setup to work on windows system.
+Currently it is setup to work on windows systems only.

 ## Prerequisites